 INGESTION: Ingestion is not a significant route of occupational overexposure.
-Acute ingestion of large quantities of this product or chronic ingestion caused by poor hygiene practices may cause nausea, vomiting, and diarrhea.
+Acute ingestion of large quantities of this product or chronic ingestion caused by poor hygiene practices may cause adverse symptoms.
+Symptoms of ingestion overexposure may include nausea, vomiting, and diarrhea.